 Telecoms don’t expect major hit from tariffs but other pressures persist: report

-- Canada’s telecommunications companies do not expect significant impacts from tariffs but face challenges in attracting new customers, according to a report by Desjardins.
+- Canada's telecommunications companies do not expect significant impacts from tariffs due to limited exposure, according to a report by Desjardins.

 22 Articles